JuliaAI/MLJ.jl/README.md

 Fund](https://www.mbie.govt.nz/science-and-technology/science-and-innovation/funding-information-and-opportunities/investment-funds/strategic-science-investment-fund/ssif-funded-programmes/university-of-auckland/)
 awarded to the University of Auckland.

-MLJ been developed with the support of the following organizations:
+MLJ has been developed with the support of the following organizations:

 <div align="center">
     <img src="material/Turing_logo.png" width = 100/>